 Water Audit (2019)

 Our student Green Team helped to conduct a water audit in 2019.
 Students assessed the school’s water infrastructure (taps, tanks and watering systems), water use and possible water savings.
-We are hoping to reduce our water consumption in 2020.
+We hope to reduce our future water consumption.

 Litter Free Lunch Boxes (2018)